kensyo/nvim-scrlbkun/README.md

 * A scrollbar will automatically hide after several seconds (with the default setting, after two seconds).
-* Display areas of a scrollbar and components can be distributed across multiple columns.
+* Display areas of components can be distributed across multiple columns.

 Vim is not supported.
 It is available only to Neovim.